 Common stereotypes suggest that men are far less likely to talk about their feelings than women.
 Whilst stereotypes are often reflected in real life, on welldoing.org we're seeing more and more men making contact with our therapists.
+"In my own practice I have noticed a significant shift of what was predominately female cases to a much more evenly distributed mix", says welldoing.org therapist Peter Finlay.
 This is particularly true of men between the ages of 24-45.
 So, why is this happening?

 "I think technology helps", says welldoing.org therapist Karen Pollock, "In my experience a lot of men prefer telephone and video conferencing, and this has become more available now alongside traditional therapy settings."

+Another is the undeniable influence of celebrities and sportsmen, respected individuals who take the brave steps to open up about their experiences.
 In recent years we've seen the likes of Professor Green, Stormzy, Prince Harry, Terry Crews and Rio Ferdinand open up, and most recently Michael Phelps and Arnold Schwarzenegger, whose compassionate response to a male fan berating himself for being "lazy" because he was too depressed to go to the gym has gone viral.

 Attitudes are changing, and men are beginning to see that therapy is "a legitimate and worthwhile thing to do", says welldoing.org therapist Ajay Khandelwal.
 "The men I see are curious.
 They talk about work, relationships, families, and sometimes sex.
 In fact, contrary to stereotypes, the subject they end up talking about most are their relationships, and how painful and complicated it is to get them right.
 They are also much more ready to speak about their inner and personal experiences, and how much they might suffer, or struggle with life."

 Changes in society might have a lot to do with mental health on the individual level, believes welldoing.org therapist Paul Weeden: "Most of us have not been through traditional rites of passage into man or womanhood the way our ancestors would have.
-There is a big deficit in knowledge and wisdom related to what it really means to be a man or women in modern society.
-I find a lot of my male clients are seeking encouragement and guidance around exploring all kinds of new areas in their lives that perhaps historically they would have spoken about these sensitive issues with elders or others they respected and trusted.
+There is a deficit in knowledge related to what it really means to be a man or women in modern society.
+A lot of my male clients are seeking encouragement and guidance around exploring all kinds of new areas in their lives that perhaps historically they would have spoken about these sensitive issues with elders or others they respected and trusted.
 I feel this is partially due to a loss of open connection and traditional communities."